History of Indigenous Australians: 1940s–present: political activism and equality

 Indigenous people generally had very poor economic opportunities, with 81 percent of workers being unskilled, 18 percent semi-skilled, and just 1 percent skilled in New South Wales in the mid-'60s.
 Health differences to the general population were massive, with many times worse infant mortality rates and child health, especially in the Northern Territory.
 Issues of malnutrition, poverty and poor sanitation led to health effects on children potentially affecting school success.
 The lack of skills in New South Wales was accompanied with only 4 percent having finished secondary or apprentice training.
 Heavy drinking was also widespread.

 Notable Indigenous individuals during the post-war era included activist Douglas Nicholls, artist Albert Namatjira, opera singer Harold Blair, and actor Robert Tudawali.
 Many Indigenous people were also successful in sports, with 30 national and 5 commonwealth boxing champions by 1980.
 In 1968, boxer Lionel Rose, the first Aboriginal Australian athlete to win a world championship was proclaimed Australian of the Year and thronged by 250,000 adoring fans on the streets of Melbourne.
 That same year, artist Albert Namatjira (1902–1959) was honoured with a postage stamp.
 Namatjira's Hermannsburg School art movement had emerged in the 1940s and 50s to great acclaim, foreshadowing a growing respect and fascination with Aboriginal art in the later 20th century, however his exemption from Northern Territory race laws in the 1950s had only served to highlight ongoing discrimination.
 In the 1970s Rose became a recording artist and had two hits, following from the success of singer-songwriter Jimmy Little, whose 1963 Gospel song "Royal Telephone" had been the first No.1 hit by an Aboriginal artist.
 Women's Tennis World No. 1 Evonne Goolagong Cawley won 11 grand slams in the 1970s and was Australian of the Year in 1971.

 In 1984, a group of Pintupi people who were living a traditional hunter-gatherer desert-dwelling life were tracked down in the Gibson Desert in Western Australia and brought into a settlement.
-They are believed to have been the last uncontacted tribe in Australia.
+They were believed to have been the last uncontacted tribe in Australia.
+However, two years later in 1986 another group, the 7-person Richter family, were located in the Great Victoria Desert in south-western Australia.